-In order to complete the knowledge of the geological and geotechnical context, the samples taken in-situ during the investigations are then analyzed in our laboratories in order to carry out different types of tests, and in particular:
+In order to complete the knowledge of the geological and geotechnical context, the samples taken in-situ during the investigations are then analyzed in one of our 12 testing laboratories (based in France, Belgium and West Africa), in order to carry out different types of tests, and in particular:

 - Soil identification tests (particle size distribution, hydrometer, Atterberg limits, MBI, water content, etc.).

 - Mechanical characterization tests (triaxial tests, shear tests, oedometer test, etc.).